Silent Witness

-Background
+Series overview

 The main character in the original series was based on Professor Helen Whitwell, a forensic pathologist based in Sheffield, whom McCrery had known while serving as a police officer.
 The programme followed the activities of pathologist Sam Ryan, played by Amanda Burton, until she departed early in the eighth series.

 There was a succession of regular supporting characters, changing almost every series, but Dr Leo Dalton (William Gaminara) and Dr Harry Cunningham (Tom Ward), who were introduced in the sixth series, continued as lead characters following Ryan's departure, with Dalton replacing her as professor.

-A new character, Dr Nikki Alexander (Emilia Fox), was introduced in mid-series eight, based on Dr Brooke Magnanti, a forensic scientist based in Sheffield.
+A new character, Dr Nikki Alexander (Emilia Fox), was introduced in mid-series eight, a forensic scientist based in Sheffield.
 While working as a forensic anthropologist, she appropriates facilities and software in the pathology department to analyse an Iron Age find, with the belated, bemused and begrudging approval of Dalton.
 Dr Alexander is able to assist in a set of cases being investigated by the team, because it transpires that she has "worked in forensic pathology in Johannesburg for six months" and is certified by the Home Office to practice.
 She eventually overcomes Leo's reluctance and, with Harry's support, is offered and accepts a position on the team.

 Before the 16th series begins, Harry has left to accept a position in New York City.
 He is succeeded by forensics expert Jack Hodgson (David Caves) and his assistant Clarissa Mullery (Liz Carr).
 At the climax of the 16th series, Leo is killed in an explosion.
 His replacement, Dr Thomas Chamberlain (Richard Lintern), is introduced at the start of the 17th series.

 Although the show focuses heavily on areas of pathology, the police also have a presence in each case.
 During later series of the show, detectives and investigators tend to differ from episode to episode, with guest artists appearing in these roles.
 However, during the early years of the show several characters appeared regularly to investigate each case.

+Location

 The first three series are set in Cambridge.
-The setting changed to London from the start of the fourth series, following Sam as she took up an academic position in the Lyell Centre, the Pathology Department of UCL.
-The programme remained in an academic setting until the end of series 16 when the Lyell appeared to have become separated from the university and operated as a stand-alone institution.
+The setting changed to London from the start of Series 4.
+From Series 6, the setting moved to the Lyell Centre, the Pathology Department of UCL.
+The programme remained in an academic setting until the end of Series 16 when the Lyell appeared to have become separated from the university and operated as a stand-alone institution.
 In 2023 it was announced that production for Silent Witness would be moving to Birmingham.
 This was reflected in the show at the end of Series 28, with Nikki accepting an offer to set up a new forensic centre in the city along with her team.
+From Series 29, the show was set at the Sir William Bowman Centre of Excellence in Birmingham.